-^{} We are providing this Internet address solely for the information of prospective investors.
-We do not intend this Internet address to be an active link and are not using reference to this address to incorporate additional information into this Offering Circular or any Offering Circular Supplement.
+^{} We are providing this and other internet addresses solely for the information of investors.
+We do not intend these internet addresses to be active links and we are not using references to these addresses to incorporate additional information into this Offering Circular or any Supplement, except as specifically stated in this Offering Circular.